demergent-labs/kybra/the_kybra_book/src/cross_canister.md

     def transfer(self, to: Principal, amount: nat64) -> nat64: ...
 ```

-Once you have a canister definition you can instantiate it with the canister's `Principal` and then invoke its methods.
+Once you have a service definition you can instantiate it with the service's `Principal` and then invoke its methods.

 Here's how to instantiate `TokenCanister`: